-This option allows you to enable and set up the remote startup capability of your system unit.
+This option allows you to enable and set up the remote startup capability of your system or partition.
 You must first specify the network parameters.

+'''

 Network Parameters

 1. IP Parameters

 2. Adapter Parameters

-3. Ping Test
+Ping Test

 Navigation keys:

 M = return to main menu

 ESC key = return to previous screen

+X = eXit System Management Services

 Type the number of the menu item and press Enter or Select a Navigation key:

+'''

-Selecting the IP (Internet Protocol) Parameters option displays the following menu.
+Selecting IP Parameters displays the following menu.